 6. What is your favourite genre to write in/topic to write about?

-I’ve tried my hand almost every kind of article you’d find on *tba but my love for evocative language has led me to do mainly creative writing.
+I’ve tried my hand at almost every kind of article you’d find on *tba but my love of evocative language has led me to do mainly creative writing.
 Sometimes I struggle because I’m not convinced what I am writing is relevant or necessary, so I write about topics that I have more access to than many others, like mental illness, queer issues, or linguistics.

 7. How did you get into tba?

-I got into *tba in my first semester when I was still young and full of ideas and less tired when it seemed like a good home for me and all the articles/stories I churned out.
+I got into *tba in my first semester, when I was still young and full of ideas and less tired, when it seemed like a good home for me and all the articles/stories I churned out.

 8. Tell us one random fact about you.

 I use they/them pronouns and don’t believe in the concept of random facts.